SearchWP Blog

 By default, WordPress performs a search among all the posts and pages that match the search query you have on your site.

-But what if you don’t want some of them to appear in search results?
+But what if you don’t want some of them to appear in the search results?

-For example, you may have posts with confidential or paid content.
-Or pages that shouldn’t appear in search results, like checkout, sitemap, contacts, and others.
+For example, you may have posts with confidential information, paid content, or pages that shouldn’t appear in search results (like the checkout page, sitemap, contacts, and others).

 The best way to solve this problem is to add a custom page and post search form.